biswas-neelesh96/C-Cpp-Scripts-2021/README.md

 ## Guidelines for contribution:
 ---

 1) Before contributing, make sure you have a [GitHub](https://github.com) acoount with a proper knowledge of Git and/or Github.
-Also follow the guidelines of [Hacktoberfest 2020](https://hacktoberfest.digitalocean.com/faq)
+Also follow the guidelines given in the resources section of [Hacktoberfest 2021](https://hacktoberfest.digitalocean.com/resources)

 2) Since, this repository is used for writing C/C++ Scripts, you are advised to upload your codes in **C** and/or **C++** language.

-3) Please make sure your files are shared in **.c** and/or **.cpp** extension; **JuPyter Notebooks (.ipynb)** are also encouraged.
+3) Please make sure your files are shared in **.c** and/or **.cpp** extension.
 If you want your pull requests to be merged, please don't share your files with any other extension.

 4) If you want you can create a pull request by sharing your repository or your own project.